ProboConnect/product-configurator/README.md

 # Probo Product Configurator

-The Probo Product Configurator is a  graphical interface that allows your customers to effortlessly customize Probo Products within your application.
+The Probo Product Configurator is a webcomponent that allows your customers to effortlessly customize Probo Products within your application.
 The configurator is a wrapper for the /products/configure endpoint of the [Probo API](https://apidocs.proboprints.com/)

 ## Features